-S&P 500 futures rose 2 points and were about even with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 22 points and Nasdaq 100 futures rose 2 points.
+S&P 500 futures rose 2 points but were slightly below above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 15 points and Nasdaq 100 futures rose 1.75 points.

 In addition to earnings, equities have also risen on an agreement in Washington to extend the government's borrowing power.
 On Monday, Fitch Ratings said that agreement removed the near-term risk to the country's 'AAA' rating.

 Previously, the agency said the lack of an agreement would prompt a review of the sovereign rating.

 Investors are waiting for reports on durable goods orders and pending home sales, both for December.
 Durable goods are due at 8:30 a.m.
 (1330 GMT) and are seen rising 1.8 percent.
 Pending home sales are seen rising 0.3 percent.

 Last week, sales of new U.S. single-family homes fell in December but rose in 2012 to the highest level since 2009, a sign the U.S. housing market turned a corner last year.

 Bargain hunters may look to Apple Inc in the first session after the tech giant lost its coveted title as the largest U.S. company by market capitalization to Exxon Mobil Corp.
 On Friday, Apple's market cap fell to $413 billion, down roughly $250 billion from its September peak.
 Apple's fall is about equal to the entire value of Google Inc .

 "Apple is pretty attractive right now, so you may see an opportunity here," said Bertelsen, who helps oversee $1.5 billion in assets.
 "Those who think the stock is dead have made a big mistake."